EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 $ aws s3 help
 ```

-or if you want more information for a particular subcommand you can do:
+or if you want more information for a particular sub command you can do:

 ```bash
 aws s3 ls help